-Similar to Tables 2-9 in the Soil, Ground Water and Sediment Standards, the tables below set out prescribed standards for contaminants by listing contaminants in the column of rows that has the heading row entitled "Contaminant".
-The tables also set out prescribed standards for these contaminants by indicating in the appropriate locations the maximum concentrations of the contaminants in excess soil which is expressed in a number that is to be read as $\mu g/g$ dry weight.
+Similar to Tables 2-9 in Site Condition Standards set in O.Reg.
+153/04 for Soil, Ground Water and Sediment, the tables below set out prescribed excess soil standards for contaminants by listing contaminants in the column of rows that has the heading row entitled "Contaminant".
+The tables also set out prescribed excess soil standards for these contaminants by indicating in the appropriate locations the maximum concentrations of the contaminants in excess soil which is expressed in a number that is to be read as $\mu g/g$ dry weight.

-The standard for a property that is applicable for a type of property can be found in the row named for the contaminant and in the column that has the heading row that indicates the type of property use of the property at which excess soil is reused.
+The standard applicable for a type of property use can be found in the row named for the contaminant and in the column that has the heading row that indicates the type of property use of the property at which excess soil is reused.

-A contaminant that is listed and for which the abbreviation "NV" appears in the cell, instead of a number representing a maximum concentration, is a contaminant for which a standard is not prescribed.
+A contaminant that is listed and for which the abbreviation "NV" appears in the cell, instead of a numerical standard, is a contaminant for which an excess soil standard is not prescribed.
 The abbreviation "NV" means "no value".

-A contaminant that is listed and for which the abbreviation "NA" appears in the cell, instead of a number representing a maximum concentration, is a contaminant for which a standard is not prescribed because no standard is required.
+A contaminant that is listed and for which the abbreviation "NA" appears in the cell, instead of a numerical standard, is a contaminant for which an excess soil standard is not prescribed because no standard is required.
 The abbreviation "NA" means "not applicable".

-A contaminant that is listed and for which there is a superscript "a" following the excess soil reuse standard is a contaminant for which corresponding leachate screening levels are also presented in Appendix 2.
-If the contaminant is identified as a contaminant of potential concern in excess soil, leachate analysis requires to be completed (see Appendix 2 for additional details).
+In respect of Table 2.1 and 9.1, a contaminant that is listed and for which there is a superscript "a" following the excess soil standard is a contaminant for which corresponding leachate screening levels are also presented in Appendix 2.
+If the contaminant is identified as a contaminant of potential concern (COPC) in excess soil, leachate analysis is required (see Part IV and Appendix 2 for additional details).

-In respect of Table 1, a contaminant that is listed and for which there is a superscript "RL" following the excess soil reuse standard is a contaminant for which Table 1 value is set at an analytical reporting limit (see notes below for additional details).
+In respect of Table 1, a contaminant that is listed and for which there is a superscript "RL" following the excess soil standard is a contaminant for which the Table 1 value is set at an analytical reporting limit (see notes below for additional details).
+In addition, a contaminant that is listed and for which there is a superscript "a" following the excess soil standard is a contaminant for which corresponding leachate screening levels are also presented in Appendix 2.
+If the contaminant is identified as a contaminant of potential concern (COPC) in excess soil, leachate analysis is required (see Part IV and Appendix 2 for additionaldetails).